 Mentoring involves ongoing assessment and emotional investment.

 Effective feedback balances positive reinforcement with honest critique.
-Students need to know what they are doing well, not just what needs improvement.
+Students need to know what they're doing well, not just what needs improvement.
 But they also need candid assessment.
-Kindness without honesty does not serve them.
+Kindness without honesty doesn't serve them.

 Undergraduates often need longer turnaround times than graduate students.
-They are learning skills that more advanced students have already mastered.
-Be specific about how to improve and offer opportunities to revise and resubmit.
+Be specific about how to improve, and offer opportunities to revise and resubmit.

 Networking and Career Guidance